 Brave & Beautiful Music

 Susan's latest release Learning to Listen is a powerful body of work recorded live off the floor with her beloved 1920's Mason and Risch baby grand.
-Russell Dawkins (veteran audio-engineer, Seaborne Sound) calls it "the finest local recording I have ever worked on, I think.
+Russell Dawkins (veteran audio-engineer, Airborn Recording) calls it "one of the finest local recording I have ever worked on - mastering, in this case.
 (It) has serious merit both as music and poetry - simply as art."

 Known for her cinematic songs, compelling performances and her unique approach to audience participation, Susan began performing in the early 1980's, touring festivals and coffeehouses from Alaska to Newfoundland.
 She's shared the stage with Joan Baez, won three songwriting contests and written a full-length musical which toured Japan and the Smithsonian.